The number-one question my OT friends ask me is whether or not they should be AOTA members.

 If you wanted to do the bare minimum, though, you can probably get away with spending as little as $200–300/year to simply maintain your license and take free or cheap online con-ed.

-Disclaimer: Policies and prices are always changing, and this section was written accurately to the best of my knowledge at its time of publication.
+Disclaimer: Policies and prices are always changing, and this section was written accurately to the best of my knowledge at the time of publication.
 I did have several other professionals weigh in to ensure accuracy, but if you see any errors or inconsistencies, please let me know in the comments, and I will update this article accordingly!

 3 replies on “Should I Be an AOTA Member?”